Missing Martial frustrates Jose after loss

 "I just hope the boys on deserved holidays, they take care of themselves a little bit and somebody wants to do what [Marcus] Rashford and [Phil] Jones do, which is to be back a little bit earlier to try and help the team because for the beginning of the season we are going to be in trouble."

-United is set to be without a host of stars for the club's Premier League opener against Leicester City on 11 August (AEST).
+United is set to be without a host of stars for the club's Premier League opener against Leicester City on 11 August (NZST).

 The FIFA World Cup has hampered United's preparations and Mourinho, who has been visibly downbeat amid the club's struggles to deliver new signings, has also lost key midfielder Matic through injury.